 In Pakistan, Christians are considered second-class citizens and are discriminated against in every aspect of public and private life.
+Although there were no major attacks against churches last year, there are almost constant attacks against individuals.
 Believers who have converted from Islam are the most vulnerable to persecution.

 Christian women and girls are particularly vulnerable in Pakistan.
 Reports indicate there is a silent epidemic of kidnappings, forced marriages and forced conversion of Christian girls and women in Pakistan.
 These ‘marriages’ mean that a girl’s parents don’t have legal recourse to rescue their (often underage) daughter – and it is a widely-used tactic to persecute minority faith communities, such as Christians.

-Pakistan's infamous blasphemy laws continue to be leveraged to accuse Christians and other non-Muslims of insulting the Prophet Mohammed or the Quran.
+Pakistan's infamous blasphemy laws are increasingly being leveraged to accuse Christians and other non-Muslims of insulting the Prophet Mohammed or the Quran – punishment can be the death penalty.
 False accusations are often made to target Christians after an unrelated dispute, and even a false accusation can lead to mob violence.

-Arzoo is one of the many Christian girls who has suffered from targeted persecution in Pakistan.
-She was 13 when she was taken from her parents by a 44-year-old Muslim man.
+Christian women and girls are constantly at risk of sexual assault, abduction and forced conversion.
+This was brought to the world’s attention in 2020 when 13-year-old Arzoo was taken from her parents by a 44-year-old Muslim man.
 Two days later, Arzoo’s father was informed that the abductor had produced a marriage certificate stating Arzoo was 18 and had converted to Islam.
 A court gave custody to the ‘husband’.

 Please keep praying for your brothers and sisters in Pakistan.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors is active in the Persian Gulf countries through our network of partner churches, but for security reasons, we cannot say what we do where.
+Open Doors is active in the Persian Gulf countries through a network of partner churches, but for security reasons, we cannot say what we do where.